Jake Marisnick Player Props: Tigers vs. Diamondbacks

-The Detroit Tigers and Jake Marisnick, who went 0-for-4 last time in action, take on Ryne Nelson and the Arizona Diamondbacks at Comerica Park, Saturday at 1:10 PM ET.
+After going 1-for-3 in his most recent game, Jake Marisnick and the Detroit Tigers face the Arizona Diamondbacks (who will start Zac Gallen) at 11:35 AM ET on Sunday.

-He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.
+He had a one-hit showing in his previous game (1-for-3) against the Diamondbacks.

 Jake Marisnick Game Info & Props vs. the Diamondbacks